antiparticle25/genomic_data_solutions/README.md

 </details>

 What sequencing tendencies are present in each?
 Which platforms are they using?
 Which library preparation stategies are they employing?
+Given the fields of study in each, I would expect to see some differences.

 <p align="center">
   <img src="files/institutes_read_length (2).png" alt="SBX Technology Comparison" width="70%">